Law you can afford

 Maternity leave

-All pregnant women have a right not to be dismissed for any reason connected with pregnancy or their maternity leave period.
+All pregnant women have a right not to be dismissed for any reason connected with pregnancy or their maternity leave (Maternity rights) period.

 Paternity leave

 An employee is entitled to take up to two weeks' paternity leave if the employee has or expects to have responsibilities for a baby's upbringing and they otherwise meet the criteria to qualify for paternity leave.
-See our section on paternity leave to find out more information.
+See our section on Paternity leave - births to find out more information.

 Pay and time off